VitXer/create-track-map-png-maker/README.md

 launch instructions:
 1. Download Create Track map mod and start a world/server
 2. clone the repo
-3. download python 3.11
-4. place arial.tff file in the main folder with main.py script
+3. place arial.tff file in the main folder with main.py script
-5. do "pip install pillow" in terminal
+4. install pillow
-6. launch main.py
+5. launch main.py

 Tested in python 3.11 on Linux